How can I pay for a new conservatory?

 Saving is best

 While credit might seem like a faster way to turn your conservatory plans into reality, saving is always the cheapest way to make any purchase.
-You won’t need to think about repaying anything and you won’t need to pay a penny in interest.
+You won't need to think about repaying anything or pay a penny in interest.

 You could consider automatically transferring some cash into a savings account each month.
-If you set up a Direct Debit to take a set amount of cash after you’ve been paid, you won’t even have time to notice it’s gone!
+If you set up a standing order to take a set amount of cash after you've been paid, you won't even have time to notice it's gone!

 Personal loan